 Who gets more recognition at your events?
 Your sponsors or your board members?
 Who provides your nonprofit with more value?
 Consider the gifts your board members make to your organization and the fees you charge for event sponsorship.
 With this in mind, consider how you might recognize your members more at non-sponsored events throughout the year.
 For instance, you can script opening remarks at your annual meeting, public lectures, and even volunteer training to publicly acknowledge board members.
 Public recognition of their service will help your nonprofit recruit future members.
 It helps board members meet more people.

 Design your board meetings to engage members in one-on-one conversations.
 The discussions will deepen and foster long-term relationships.
 By growing trust, you’ll improve the quality of board decision-making.
-And, for board members who joined your board to meet others, you’ll be helping your board members to meet their goals.
+And, for board members who joined your board to meet others, you help them accomplish their goals to broaden their networks.

 When invited, attend your board member’s business events.
 Here, as you meet people publicly, acknowledge your board member’s work.
 You’ll improve their branding, increase your nonprofit’s visibility, and better understand the gifts they bring to your nonprofit.